hoffmannjordan/gryllus_nuclear_movements/README.md

 ### `ilastik` to `MaMuT`
 [Mathematica](https://www.wolfram.com/mathematica/) code to convert [ilastik](https://www.ilastik.org/) tracks to [MaMuT](https://imagej.net/MaMuT) for manual correction is included in `Convert_Ilastik_to_Mamut.nb`.
-This code has not been tested with the most recent version of either `ilastik` or `MaMuT`.
+This code has not been tested with the most recent version of either `ilastik` or `MaMuT`, since it is now deprecated.
+The functionality has been folded in to `ilastik` and `MaMuT` (it was not when we did this work), but we recommend that users use the supported functionaltiy.

 ### Main Simulation Dependencies